 Everyone will retire at some point, but how you imagine your retirement is as distinct and individual as you are.

-Manish Kaushal, Associate Vice President Wealth and Business Solution with SCU, suggests that all retirement preparation should start with a plan, and the first step is to put your goals in writing.
+Manish Kaushal, Associate Vice President Wealth & Steinbach Retail, suggests that all retirement preparation should start with a plan, and the first step is to put your goals in writing.
 “If you set a goal on the horizon, you can make a plan to achieve it.
 The sooner you start putting it down in writing, the earlier you can begin to plan and assess how to meet your retirement goals,” says Kaushal.

 Your home: Stay or sell?